rspievakc/Music-Library/backend/README.md

       The properties: size, album, track, dataFormat, duration, genre, artist and year are only available for music files.
 All the other properties are available for musics and folders.

+      All the folders entries are attached as object properties, where the proeperty name refers to the path component.

   /music/track/:file

     This endpoint will stream the song at the :file URI component location.